-I am an over-40, peri-menopausal mother of two teenagers.
-I am happily married to a man I believe was a direct answer to a desperate prayer.
-I am a half-cup-full optimist who’s been blessed with a short memory.
+I’m an over-40, peri-menopausal mother of two teenagers.
+I’m happily married to a man I believe was a direct answer to a desperate prayer.
+I’m a half-cup-full optimist who’s been blessed with a short memory.

 Although not naturally blond, nor do I have blue eyes, Dutch blood runs through my veins.
-I love croquettes, double zout drops and Suske & Wiske.
+I love croquettes, double zout licorice, and Suske & Wiske comic.
 I have fond childhood memories of a close family, with three older brothers who went swimming at the YMCA on Friday nights, played card games like “Pit”, and went camping every summer.

 I fell in love with Jesus in 2001 and haven’t looked back.
 I love to pray and have had the privilege to see many answers to prayers.
 I read my Bible daily by following a 365-day reading plan, and love to learn about this fascinating book.

 Years ago, I began a spiritual and physical health partnership with God.
 Each morning, I started my day with a prayer.
 “Dear Lord, I pray that You will remind me every day that You are at work within me and around me.”
 Or, “Dear God, I pray that You will instill in me a sense of responsibility to care for my body—to both nourish and sustain it.”
 At the end of the day, I would write in my diary about my new faith and fitness journey.
 I also spent time reading my Bible and seeking out scriptural truths about God’s character.
 I started to memorize favourite verses such as, “I can do everything through Him who gives me strength” (Philippians 4:13).
 Then I felt a God-nudge that this type of program would also help others.
 So I used what I had learned to create a workbook, Fit for Faith – 7 weeks to improved spiritual and physical health.